California State Route 371

 State Route 371 (SR 371) is a state highway in Riverside County, California, serving as a 20.75 mi connector from SR 79 near Aguanga to SR 74 near Anza.
 The highway crosses through the private community of Lake Riverside, as well as Cahuilla and the Cahuilla Indian Reservation.
 It is the primary road running through Anza but mostly serves rural areas.

 SR 79, SR 371, and SR 74 form a heavily-used, scenic shortcut from Temecula in southwestern Riverside County to the Coachella Valley in central Riverside County.
 This provides a shorter corridor from San Diego to the Coachella Valley, avoiding the heavily congested freeway route via Interstate 15 to Murrieta, Interstate 215 to Riverside, SR 60 to Beaumont, and then Interstate 10.

-SR 371 was part of SR 71 until 1973, when SR 79 and SR 71 were co-signed from Temecula to Aguanga to Temecula.
+SR 371 was part of SR 71 until 1973, when SR 79 and SR 71 were co-signed from Aguanga to Temecula.
 In 1974, the portion of SR 71 from Temecula to Corona along I-15's current alignment was deleted, and the orphaned route from Aguanga to Anza was re-signed as SR 371.